 - 1. Curriculum: Historical and current theories, approaches, and issues related to career counseling are investigated, critically evaluated and discussed. - 2.
-Helping Skills: The ability for students to enhance helping skills in the area of career counseling as well as the opportunity to create a safe/learning environment for observation and critiquing of helping skills.
+Helping Skills: The ability for students to enhance helping skills in the area of career counseling as well as the opportunity to create a safe/learning environment for observation and critiquing of helping skills. - 3.
+Technology: a) Instructor will utilize technology within the classroom.

-- 3. Technology: Students will become aware of the technological revolution in the area of career discovery, self-assessment, career counseling, resources, and research. - 4.
-Leadership/Mentorship: Students will be given the opportunity to participate in an activity to assist fellow classmates in learning. - 5.
+b) Students will become aware of the technological revolution in the area of career discovery, self-assessment, career counseling, resources, and research.

+- 4. Leadership/Mentorship: Students will be given the opportunity to participate in an activity to assist fellow classmates in learning. - 5.
 Simulation: Students will be given the opportunity to form triad's for counseling sessions with a "mock client" and utilize career assessment tools, career counseling theory, and development of an action plan to address "mock" client's needs. - 6.
 Research: Students will be given the opportunity to research and read topics of interest within career counseling as well as future trends within career counseling. - 7.
-Interview: Students will be given the opportunity to interview individuals concerning their career choices, career goals, and factors that influenced choices made. - 8.
-Portfolio Development: Students will be given the opportunity to begin development of a career portfolio to assist in guiding them in decision-making for career planning, as well as the ability to show experiences and how they tie to classroom learning within the field of counseling.
+Interview: Students will be given the opportunity to interview individuals concerning their career choices, career goals, and factors that influenced choices made.